 Kim Conroy’s practice focuses on high-stakes complex civil litigation and investigations.
 Kim represents numerous investment firms and hedge funds, financial institutions, corporations and individuals in a wide range of disputes, including securities, fraud and business matters, with extensive experience handling large complex disputes in state and federal civil and bankruptcy courts at the trial and appellate levels, as well as in arbitrations.
 She also has extensive experience handling electronic discovery disputes and overseeing e-discovery requirements, both domestic and abroad.

-Kim has been recognized as a Notable Hispanic Leader and Executive by Crain’s New York Business, a Top Latino Lawyer by Latino Leaders Magazine and a Rising Star by Super Lawyers in the areas of Securities Litigation, Civil Litigation and Business Litigation.
+Kim has been recognized as a Notable Hispanic Leader and Executive by Crain’s New York Business, a Top Latino Lawyer by Latino Leaders Magazine and a Rising Star by Super Lawyers.
+She was also named Attorney of the Year by the Puerto Rican Bar Association.

 Additionally, Kim is committed to public service.
 She serves on the Board of Directors for Directions For Our Youth, a Bronx-based non-profit organization that provides quality out-of-school and in-school programing for young people in underserved areas of New York City.
 She was also instrumental in organizing a Latin Dance Party fundraiser at The Copacabana in Manhattan, raising significant funds for Puerto Ricans in the devastating aftermath of Hurricane Maria, in coordination with the Hispanic National Bar Association - Region II, Long Island Hispanic Bar Association, Latino Lawyers’ Association of Queens County and Dominican Bar Association.